bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 Feathers is still early in development.
 It is currently hidden behind the `experimental_bevy_feathers` feature flag.
 Feathers is still incomplete and likely to change in a variety of ways:

 - We will port Feathers to BSN (Bevy's [Next-Generation Scene/UI System](https://github.com/bevyengine/bevy/pull/20158/)) when that lands (targeted for **Bevy 0.18**).
-- We are still discussing the best way to handle UI callbacks / events in Feathers.
+- We are [still discussing](https://github.com/bevyengine/bevy/discussions/21044) the best way to handle UI callbacks / events in Feathers.
 It includes a proposal API, but the debate is ongoing!
-- We are still working on polishing up some UX issues.
+- We are still working on polishing up some API UX issues.
 - There are missing widgets and features.
-Notably the "text input" widget is still being developed.
+Notably the "text input" widget is [still being developed](https://github.com/bevyengine/bevy/issues/20885).

 If you're looking to experiment with building tooling for Bevy, enable it and take `feathers` for a test flight!
 Let us know what problems you run into, and feel free to contribute missing widgets and bugs upstream.
-Some folks have already started building tooling on it, such as the Rerecast Editor (a navmesh editor):
+Some folks have already started building tooling on it, such as the [Rerecast Editor](https://github.com/janhohenheim/rerecast) (a navmesh editor):

 ![rerecast editor](rerecast.jpg)